xmartlabs/xmartlabs.github.io/_posts/2017-04-27-Introducing-Opera.md

 author_id: xl
 categories: Swift, iOS, Network, Tutorial
 markdown: redcarpet
+description: We all know that Alamofire is the go-to networking library for the Apple ecosystem.
+Also, many of you work with RxSwift to work with the JSON results.
+This is our case, so...

 ---

-We all know that `Alamofire` is the go-to networking library for the apple ecosystem.
-Also, many of you work with RxSwift and RxPagination to work with the JSON results.
+We all know that `Alamofire` is the go-to networking library for the Apple ecosystem.
+Also, many of you work with RxSwift to work with the JSON results.
 This is our case, so, we decided to build [Opera](https://github.com/xmartlabs/Opera) to make things even easier, developed for all the Apple platforms: iOS, OSX, wathchOS and tvOS written in Swift.
 This framework is built on top of [Alamofire](https://github.com/Alamofire/Alamofire) and [RxSwift](https://github.com/ReactiveX/RxSwift).
 It defines a Protocol-Oriented network abstraction layer inspired by [RxPagination](https://github.com/tryswift/RxPagination) that can be integrated with the JSON parsing library of your choice.

 ## Why to use Opera?